- What kinds of developmental disorders or mental health challenges can affect young children?

 - Consult your primary care physician or health care provider and describe your concerns

 - Set up a meeting with the counselor and/or behavior specialist at your child’s school.
 Partner with them to support your child’s needs.
-Depending on the circumtances, they may recommend additional referral for specialized support.
+Depending on the circumstances, they may recommend additional referrals for specialized support.

 - Contact other trusted adults in your child’s life (relatives, clergy, teacher, sports coach) so they can help support him or her, too.